Ōwairaka / Mount Albert: Geography and history

 The peak, in parkland at the southern end of the suburb, is 135 m in height, and is one of about 53 extinct cones across the city of Auckland, all of which are part of the Auckland volcanic field.

 The volcano erupted around 120,000 years ago.
 The peak was formerly 148 metres (486 ft) high and the site of one of many important Māori pā in the region, with prominent excavated terracing and trenches for occupation and defence.

 Ngāti Awa chief Titahi and a section of his iwi (tribe) are credited for the earthworks, although the work probably took several generations, using hand tools. Ōwairaka was a 'sister mountain' to Maungakiekie that Titahi similarly excavated. Ōwairaka was later a pā of the Waiohua confederation of Tāmaki, visited seasonally by paramount chief Kiwi Tāmaki when it was the season for birds to be preserved.
 The pā had a population of up to about one and a half thousand during the 16th and 17th centuries.
 After Te Taoū Ngāti Whātua defeated Waiohua in the great battle of Paruroa, Ōwairaka was captured and occupied by members of Te Taoū, Ngā Oho and Te Uringutu.
 Through strategic marriages, the victors joined bloodlines with Tāmaki, meaning Ngāti Whātua Ōrākei shares descent with groups who occupied Tāmaki Makaurau for centuries.

 After the land was acquired by the Crown in 1841 and subdivided into small farms, extensive quarrying reduced the height of the scoria cone by about 15 m, significantly altered its shape and reduced the land mass to less than half.
 Quarrying stopped in 1928 due to pressure to retain Māori trenches which had influenced those built in World War 1.
 The volcano originally had two craters.
 One was levelled to make a playing field in the 1900s.
 The other was formed into the Auckland Regional Council water reservoir in 1945.
 The basalt quarry pit was levelled off in 1961 for an archery field and the insides of the cone was smoothed off, removing more archeological traces.
 Comparatively few remnants of Māori earthworks remain, but the site remains significant to both Māori and archaeologically.

-Current uses of the maunga (mountain) include recreational walking, playing fields, an archery club and the water reservoir under the paddock on the mountain's southern side.
+Current uses of the maunga (mountain) include recreational walking, playing field, an archery club and the water reservoir under the paddock on the mountain's southern side.